pythonanywhere/flask-tutorials/tutorial-2.md

 The first of those lines is a placeholder -- you should replace the words "something only you know" with a reasonably long (say, 20 characters) completely random string (letting a cat walk across the keyboard works well, but if you can't find a nearby cat, just hammer randomly on some keys).
-This is because Flask-Login is going to use some cryptographic components of Flask, and those need to have a secret key to operate.
+This is because Flask-Login is going to use some of the cryptographic components of Flask, and those need to have a secret key to operate.
 The next two lines just create an instance of the Flask-Login system and associate it with your Flask app.

 So now we've imported and are using the login system; the next step is to tell it about some users.
-The first thing is to define a class to describe what users look like; we'll have an instance of this for each user.
+The first thing is to define a Python class to describe what users look like; we'll have an instance of this for each user.
 Add it just before the `Comment` class.

     class User(UserMixin):

-        def __init__(self, username, password):
+        def __init__(self, username, password_hash):
             self.username = username
-            self.password_hash = generate_password_hash(password)
+            self.password_hash = password_hash

         def check_password(self, password):